Pylon 7v7 Nationals: 20 players to watch

 Zach Sheffer, Tight end, Nease (Ponte Vedra Beach, Fla.), Burch Sports: The 6-3 prospect has 28 reported offers, including LSU, Ohio State, Auburn, Ole Miss, Virginia Tech and Michigan.

-Theo Wease, Wide receiver, Allen (Texas), Fast Houston: The Class of 2019 prospect who transferred to Allen in the offseason was an Oklahoma commit but decommitted in April.
+Theo Wease, Wide receiver, Allen (Texas), Fast Houston: The Class of 2019 prospect from Allen was an Oklahoma commit but decommitted in April.
 He has more than 20 reported offers with LSU, Oregon, Washington and Miami offers coming after he had committed to Oklahoma.
 He is ranked as the No. 7 wide receiver in his class by 247Sports.

 Kelvin Joseph, Cornerback, Scotlandville Magnet (Baton Rouge), Louisiana Bootleggers: Ranked as the No. 7 cornerback in the Class of 2018, Joseph committed to LSU in February 2016, long before the program changed coaches.
 He has 16 reported offers with others still coming in.